mattermost/docs/source/install/prod-docker.rst

 .. important::

-   This unofficial guide is maintained by the Mattermost community and this deployment configuration is not yet officially supported by Mattermost, Inc. Community testing, feedback and improvements are welcome and greatly appreciated.
+   This unofficial guide is maintained by the Mattermost community and this deployment configuration is not yet officially supported by Mattermost, Inc. Community testing, feedback, and improvements are welcome and greatly appreciated.
 You can `edit this page on GitHub <https://github.com/mattermost/docs/blob/master/source/install/prod-docker.rst>`__.

 Deploy Mattermost using a multi-node configuration with `Docker Compose <https://docs.docker.com/compose/>`__.
 Experience with Docker Compose is recommended.